lavender37/My_PowerShell_OneLiner/README.md

 #### Check a file for MD5

+This Script will open a file dialog then you can select a file for getting MD5 in the terminal

 ```PowerShell
 [System.Reflection.Assembly]::LoadWithPartialName("System.Windows.Forms") | Out-Null;$p = New-Object System.Windows.Forms.OpenFileDialog -Property @{Filter = "All|*.*"}; if($p.ShowDialog() -eq $true){$filename = $p.FileNames}; certutil -hashfile $filename MD5

 ```

 #### Check a file for SHA1

+This Script will open a file dialog then you can select a file for getting SHA1 in the terminal

 ```PowerShell